To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Standard conditions.
 General grant conditions applicable to any award are included within the Standard Conditions and Responsibilities Memo attached to the award and found on the eGrants Summary/Award.Statement tab.

 Federal fund-specific conditions.
 Federal funds often come with additional conditions that must be passed down to subrecipients.
-These conditions will also be attached to the award and found on the eGrants Summary/Award.Statement tab.
+These conditions will also be attached to the award and can be found on the eGrants Summary/Award.Statement tab.

 Special conditions.
 The PSO may also place special conditions on your grant award prior to or during the project period beyond those in the Standard Conditions.
 They are listed in the statement of grant award and on the eGrants Conditions.of.Funding tab.
 These conditions may come with payment hold.
 See next slide for various types of payment holds.